-(a) the area of each resulting lot will not be less than less than 5,000 square metres if each lot will be (b) by any kind of subdivision under the Community 5,000 square metres, and serviced by a sewage reticulated system and water Land Development Act 2021. (b) the consent authority is satisfied that each resulting lot will have access to a reticulated sewer. reticulation system.
+(a) a) the area of each resulting lot will not be less than less than 5,000 square metr 5,000 square metres, and serviced by a sewage reticu Q (b) the consent authority is satisfied that each resulting reticulation system. lot will have access to a reticulated sewer.